BorisRy/BorisRy/README.md

 - 🔭 I’m currently working on **a chat app, built with React**

-- 🌱 I’m currently improving my skills in **React.js and responsive design**
+- 🌱 I’m currently improving my skills in **React.js, TypeScript and responsive design**

 - 📫 How to reach me **ryjkovboris@gmail.com**